 ● This legal basis is the basis for the processing of the following data: personal data, identification data, contact information, data related to your personal and professional situation, economic and financial information, financial and transactional data, data related to the products and services you have subscribed to, connection data related to the use of our services, data resulting from correspondence and communications between you, geolocation data, data and other information intended to be communicated to the public and shared with other customers within the Lydia application.

-● The purposes of this processing are: commercial prospecting by postal or email, by text message, by telephone call, the deposit and reading of advertising cookies, the management of promotional offers and games, the display of subscription data and management of your loan in the Lydia application and the hosting of public communication areas within the Lydia application.
+● The purposes of this processing are: commercial prospecting by postal or email, by text message, by telephone call, the deposit and reading of advertising cookies, the management of promotional offers and games and the hosting of public communication areas within the Lydia application.